-Measures to prevent infection and expansion of influenza and norovirus
+➤ Measures to prevent infection and expansion of influenza and norovirus

 • Since November, measures for influenza and norovirus have been implemented, including free influenza vaccinations (subsidized by TEPCO HD) in the Fukushima Daiichi Nuclear Power Station (from November 13 to December 13, 2019) for partner company workers.
-As of November 22, 2019, a total of 1,565 workers had been vaccinated.
-Free influenza vaccinations will also be provided at medical clinics around the site (from December 2, 2019 to January 30, 2020).
+Free influenza vaccinations are also provided at medical clinics around the site (from December 2, 2019 to January 30, 2020).
+As of December 16, 2019, a total of 5,091 workers had been vaccinated.
 In addition, a comprehensive range of other measures is also being implemented, including daily actions to prevent infection and expansion (measuring body temperature, health checks and monitoring infection status) and response after detecting possible infections (swift exit of possible patients and control of entry, mandatory wearing of masks in working spaces, etc.).